As Internet users growing day by day, simple methods of attacking them are becoming tough.

 A website certificate confirms that you are on example.com(for example) not on a fake website posing as example.com.

-The tool we are going to use here to spoof website certificate is called CarbonCopy.
-CarbonCopy has the ability to create self-signed certificates which looks exactly the same with the original.
+The tool we are going to use here to spoof the website certificate is called CarbonCopy.
+CarbonCopy has the ability to create self-signed certificates that look exactly the same as the original.

-The best thing about this tool is, it not only spoof certificate also signs an Executable for AV Evasion so that AV softwares can't detect it as a fake certificate.
+The best thing about this tool is, it not only spoofs certificate also signs an Executable for AV Evasion so that AV softwares can't detect it as a fake certificate.